raullopezpenalva/Newsletter-Service/README.md

 ### Classes

-Also this repository has the services classes that define the bussine logic by it funtion.
+Additionally, this repository contains service classes that encapsulate the business logic for each core functionality.
+Each service is designed with a clear separation of concerns, ensuring maintainability and scalability of the application.

 - **Newsletter Service**
 - **Token Service**